mmistakes/so-simple-theme/events/stancon2019Cambridge/index.md

 Submission form [here](https://forms.gle/Kp94mtiUb5meCtRTA).
 All deadlines are midnight anywhere on the planet:
 <ul>
 <s><li>Tutorial proposals from 1.5 hrs to 12 hrs are solicited.
 Deadline April 10.</li> </s>
-<li>15 minute presentation submissions for the conference are due by April 30, 2019.
-We are only requiring abstracts with the option of presentations without notebooks.</li>
+<s><li>15 minute presentation submissions for the conference are due by April 30, 2019.
+We are only requiring abstracts with the option of presentations without notebooks.</li></s>
-<li> Posters are due by August 15. </li>
+<li> Posters are due by August 15.
+Acceptance will be on rolling basis (4 days) </li>
 </ul>

 # [Tutorials](#tutorials)